The-Ronin-Project/ronin-product-common/product-spring-common/src/main/kotlin/com/projectronin/product/common/client/common-client-docs.md

 1. this in the base endpoint path to be appended to the base url.
 2. client class name
 3. hostUrl is constructor param for base host url (i.e. 'https://myhost.com')
-4. authBroker is used to supply Authorization Header value for given requests
+4. authBroker is used to supply an Authorization Header value for given requests
 5. client is OPTIONAL, when want to supply custom client.
-6. this like is a call to the constructor of the Abstract class
+6. this is a call to the constructor of the Abstract class
 7. value to be used as value for 'User-Agent' request header (primarily used for log tracking)
 8. 'get' function generates the full request URL then calls 'executeGet' in the abstract class
    1. Note 1: the response will '_<u>automatically</u>_' be deserialized into a Patient object